djhmateer/djhmateer.github.io/_posts/2022-01-12-home web server.md

 <!-- [![alt text](/assets/2021-12-21/desk.jpg "email")](/assets/2021-12-21/desk.jpg) -->

-Why run a homelab webserver at 'home'?
+Why run a homelab webserver?

-- Run a production website cheaper than running on the cloud
 - Spin up dev and test environments quickly eg for different projects I need versions of .NET, Python etc.
 - Leave them up and not incur cloud charges
+- Run a production website cheaper than running on the cloud

-In this article I'm going to do the simplest possible thing ie
+In this article I'm going to do the simplest possible thing

-- Ubuntu Server (no virtualisation) on bare metal
+- Ubuntu Server on bare metal (no virtualisation)
 - Nginx webserver
 - No DMZ
 - Dynamic DNS to keep a track of changing public IP address